Know the Laws: Virginia

 A civil order based on an act of violence, force, or threat committed by anyone, regardless of the relationship to the victim.

-Your VA protection order can be enforceable in another state
+Your Virginia protection order can be enforceable in another state

-If you are planning to move to VA or are going to be in VA for any reason, your protection or restraining order can be enforced.
+If you are planning to move to Virginia or are going to be in VA for any reason, your protection or restraining order can be enforced.